construction calculator

 When to use it

-• Sizing a standby or portable generator for home backup.
+• Sizing a standby generator for essential home backup loads during utility outages.

 Tips & cautions